 Section 32 of the Copyright Act requires a work to be original for copyright to exist in it.
 “Original” in this context means only that the material must have originated with the author, rather than having been copied from another source.
 A work does not need to be novel, creative or inventive in order to be original, and can be original even if derived from another work.
 For example, a translation into English of a French novel is an original literary work by the translator (although the making of the translation will infringe the author’s copyright in the original novel if made without the author’s consent).

 There is no requirement that sound recordings, films, broadcasts or published editions be original.

 Courts have held than some works are not the subject of copyright because they are “insubstantial” in the sense of being too small.
 Single words and phrases, such as company names, advertising slogans, titles and newspaper headlines have fallen into this class.

-In 2009, the Federal Court of Australia ruled that copyright did not subsist in the words "Help - Help - Driver - in - Danger - Call - Police - Ph.000" (see: State of Victoria v Pacific Technologies (Australia) Pty Ltd (No.2) FCA 737).
-However, copyright has been held to exist in short works, such as a business letter of a hundred words.
+In 2009, the Federal Court of Australia ruled that copyright did not subsist in the words “Help Help Driver in Danger Call Police Ph.000” (see Victoria v Pacific Technologies (Australia) Pty Ltd (No 2) FCA 737).
+However, copyright has been held to exist in short works, such as a business letter of 100 words.

 However, where a number of items of information, none of which could be the subject of copyright by itself, are collected together, the whole collection may be the subject of copyright as a table or compilation.
 The test of whether copyright exists in a compilation is whether enough labour and skill have been expended on the way in which information is expressed to justify treating it as an original work.
 For example, a data base consisting of known information about printer cartridge compatibility brought together in a particular convenient arrangement by an individual employee was an original work, because sufficient skill and judgement were used by the employee in selection and arrangement of the information.